raunaqness/gmi-hackathon/README.md

 - Detects Halal, No Pork No Lard, MUIS certification, Michelin Bib Gourmand
 - Highlights missing prices so users can fill them in
 - No accounts, no installs — works on any mobile browser
+- Generates the marketing material for immideate publishing on social media platforms (coming soon)

 ## Tech Stack